 Cons of Skoolies

-Bus conversions have several benefits.
-But, as with all things, they have their fair share of cons, too.
-From money, time, and construction, here are the top cons associated with skoolie conversions.
+Bus conversions have their fair share of downsides, too.
+From money, time, construction, and even acceptance at RV parks, skoolies can be a labor of love that others just don’t understand.
+Let’s dive into the top cons associated with skoolie conversions.

 Requires a Lot of Building Knowledge